collabnix/dockerlabs/intermediate/swarm/how-docker-swarm-mode-works.md

-# How Docker Swarm Mode Works?
+# How to Initialise Docker Swarm Mode Manually?

 Let us first understand what is Swarm Mode and what are its key concepts.